Skinny Unlimited Broadband FAQs

 Below is a list of commonly asked questions about Skinny Unlimited Broadband

-Please chose a category below to take you straight to that section.
+Please choose a category below to take you straight to that section.

 Why should I choose Skinny Unlimited Broadband?

 If you’re after a good price, why wouldn’t you?!
 Skinny Unlimited Broadband is unlimited, naked (no landline) broadband that you can get at your good old Skinny prices.
-We keep it easy: it’s the same great price for ADSL, VDSL or fibre and we simply offer you the fastest broadband that you can get at your place.
+We keep it easy: it’s the same great price for ADSL, VDSL, or Fibre and we simply offer you the fastest broadband that you can get at your place.
 We also offer a new pricing option.
-Depending on how much you want to pay per month, you choose whether you want a 24 month contract plan or a leave-anytime, no contract plan.
+Depending on how much you want to pay per month, you choose whether you want a 12-month contract plan or a leave-anytime, no contract plan.

 Who is Skinny Unlimited Broadband for?